25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 13. Terhune Orchards – Princeton, New Jersey

-Terhune Orchards is a popular 250-acre destination in Princeton, NJ.
-Gary Mount and Pam Mount established it in 1975.
-The farm grows over 50 varieties of crops.
-Half of the farm is an orchard, growing apples (35 varieties), peaches (28 types), pears (4 varieties), and other fruits.
-There are farm stores, wineries, and petting animals on the farm.
+Terhune Orchards is a 250-acre farm in Princeton, NJ, founded in 1975 by Gary and Pam Mount.
+The farm grows over 50 varieties of crops and has farm stores, wineries, and petting animals.

-Thousands of visitors visit this farm from all around.
-PYO crops, wine tasting, live music, family activities, educational tours, etc., are major attractions.
+Major attractions include PYO crops, wine tasting, live music, family activities, educational tours, and more.

 Terhune Orchards Princeton